 Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Barrington Area

-Barrington criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+Barrington criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney with over-26 years of experience handling criminal cases in Barrington, Chicago, Cook County, DuPage County, Kane County and Lake County.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The National Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.

-James Dimeas has more than 25 years of experience handling criminal defense cases only.
-His office is located in Schaumburg and he resides in Schaumburg.
-His office is within a short driving distance of Barrington.
+James Dimeas has more than 26 years of experience handling criminal defense cases only.
+James Dimeas's office is located in Schaumburg and he resides in Schaumburg.
+James Dimeas's is within a short driving distance of Barrington.
 James Dimeas lives in the community and is known by the judges and prosecutors in the community as being a leading criminal defense lawyer.

 If you are under criminal investigation or have been arrested and need to go to court, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can meet you in his office or you can have a confidential consultation with him anytime by calling him at 847-807-7405.
+James Dimeas can meet you in his office or you can speak to him personally by calling him at 847-807-7405.